Subscribe to our blog for all the latest news, updates, and events from MMA and our partners

 While studies have shown handheld cellphone use is down, distractions still affect drivers daily.
 Here are ways you might be distracted behind the wheel, and ways to remedy the situation:

+Yes, drowsy driving can be considered driving distracted.
 Driving while tired can be an easy way to lose focus on the road.
 You don't have to nod off to cause damage.
 A simple foggy focus can lead to missing a child darting into the roadway, or a truck putting on its brakes in front of you.

 You can enjoy some tunes while you drive, but having lots of distracting noises can affect your ability to safely drive.
-These might come in the form of music, podcasts, or even DVDs or videos streaming in the vehicle.
-Limit passengers to headphone only use of electronics, so you don't get distracted by all the sounds around you.
+These might come in the form of music, podcasts or even DVDs or videos streaming in the vehicle.
+Limit passengers to headphone-only use of electronics, so you don't get distracted by all the sounds around you.

 Thinking about a work problem while you drive?
 Your daydream might lead to a distracted driving incident.
 If you're in the habit of taking speakerphone calls in the car while driving, try instead to wrap up meetings or conversations with colleagues before you get behind the wheel.

+While the weather itself isn’t usually a huge distraction, driving distracted in inclement weather is dangerous.
 If you're driving too fast on a suddenly icy overpass, you could quickly lose control of your vehicle.
 Instead of driving distractedly in changing weather conditions, buckle down and focus on the task at hand: getting to your destination safely.
 Even if you arrive late because you slowed down, it's better than not arriving at all.

 Even if you never speed, you could be guilty of tailgating.
 Following too closely to a car in front of you could spell trouble if they brake suddenly, if an animal jumps into the roadway or if they lose control of their own vehicle.
-Keep a cushion of space between your vehicle and the ones around you, and increase that space in poor conditions or at night, when your reaction time increases.
+Keep a cushion of space between your vehicle and the ones around you and increase that space in poor conditions or at night, when your reaction time increases.

 Subscribe to our blog for all the latest news, updates, and events from MMA and our partners